 Laura McGinnis has dedicated her career in public relations to uplifting the voices of underrepresented peoples.
-As the media relations manager at PFLAG, she continues that work, ensuring the stories of LGBTQ people and allies are included in the media conversation.
+As the senior manager of press and publc relations at PFLAG, she continues that work, ensuring the stories of LGBTQ people and allies are included in the media conversation.

 Laura got her start with the Caraway Group in Washington, D.C. and counts among her mentors Flo McAfee, Yolanda Caraway, and Dana Shelley, people who have made their mark in American history.
 Through their guidance, she learned skills that would help her navigate messaging through sticky public policy initiatives, open doors of collaboration across cultural, language and racial barriers, and produce world-class events.

 In 2009, she began working directly for the LGBTQ community.
 Alongside Cathy Renna, Laura served as a spokesperson and strategist to end the military practice of discrimination known as “Don’t Ask, Don’t Tell,” and to bring marriage equality to our nation's capital.
 She then worked as communications director for The Trevor Project alongside a team of incredible LGBTQ activists like Avery Belyeu, David McFarland, and Trevor co-founder Celeste Lecesne.